produck/charon/packages/charon/docs/README.md

 ## Example

-**The multiply function is to translate one tuple to another tuple . this function accepts four arguments which need to check the type and return the new tuple .**
+The multiply function is to translate one tuple to another tuple. this function accepts four arguments which need to check the type and return the new tuple.

 <div class="layout-column">